 - Some debate the value of LinkedIn Groups but when you know the audience and what pain points you are looking for, you can find opportunities.
 I have successfully identified relevant groups, found discussions and identified prospects for HR consultants, event organisers and product manufacturers.

 - Most organisations focus on ‘filling the funnel’ with new opportunities, forgetting to look at existing customers.
 I worked with a telecoms company to map existing customers against their range of products.
 We identified opportunities to up-sell/cross-sell additional products and developed a series of email campaigns.
 Followed up by the in-house telemarketing team, the company successfully generated new business and increased their ‘one-stop support’ for customers.

 - Over time a business creates a mountain of marketing collateral.
 A content audit can be a great way to review current assets and identify ways to re-focus your marketing approach.
-As part of ONEPOST’s rebrand we looked at 5 years of marketing material, how they were being used within the business alongside what information customers and prospects needed.
+As part of a rebrand project we looked at 5 years of marketing material, how they were being used within the business alongside what information customers and prospects needed.
 Working with a graphic designer and print production specialist, I re-designed material to work harder, reducing costs at the same time.

 If you need some social media specialist inputs, or have a marketing project that needs additional resource – get in touch.